Mobile First: the Growing on the Go Search Market

 Ugly and broken sites scare away visitors.
 If your site design isn't cutting it for phone and tablet users, they will bounce from your site and back to the search engine results page to find another business that is more easy to work with.

-Don’t Miss Out On The Growing On The Go Search Market
+Don't Miss Out on the Growing On-the-Go Search Market

 Whether we are talking about the search engine optimization aspect or the design / user experience – you are losing lead opportunities.
-If your website is with Footbridge Media, your site is either responsive or build “mobile first”.
+If your website is with Footbridge Media, your site is either responsive or build "mobile first".
 If it is neither of those, your account manager would have already talked to you about this issue and offered solutions.
-If you use another provider, you can ask them if your website is “mobile first”.
-If they don’t know, consider using Footbridge Media for your business website – all the sites we build are currently in the “Mobile First” format.
-Fill out our Contractor Application to be considered today.
+If you use another provider, you can ask them if your website is "mobile first".
+If they don't know, consider using Footbridge Media for your business website – all the sites we build are currently in the "Mobile First" format.

 Chris Lonergan has over a decade of contractor marketing experience with Footbridge Media.
 With a background in web design, print design, content creation, and online marketing, Chris is focused on providing quality marketing and business solutions in the construction and service industries - helping small business owners to more efficiently manage their company and grow their operations.